Drain-Web/backend-basic/README.md

 Return the filter that has id=*<id\>*.
 Id is an integer.

+## Deploying

+As a typical Django project, we need to run:

+	$ python manage.py makemigrations
+	$ python manage.py migrate

+To set up our database to match the designed models.

+But just before running the `migrate` the line:

+	isMigrate = False

+in the file `crud/models.py` must change to:

+	isMigrate = True

+and, the line:

+	MongoClient.HOST = "mongodb+srv://guest:noPass@cluster0.4kqxi.mongodb.net/"

+is the file `api_rest/settings.py` so that the user `guest` (and its respective password) is changed to an user with writing permissions in the target database.

 ## Populating database

 In *crud/fixtures/* we have the files to populate the database with some mock data for development and demonstration purposes.